Dylan-Hays/Video-Game-Deal-Finder/README.md

 ---

 ## 🔄 Future Improvements
-- Add wish list system
+- Add wish list system.
 - Add filter options when searching for games (Sorting games by genre or most popular)
 - Add the ability to search for console games with digital store fronts.
 (CheapShark API only shows games on PC)
+- Fully fix the occasional card duplication bug.